Injective symmetric quantaloid-enriched categories: Introduction

-It is noteworthy to point out that, although some techniques used in the classical proofs of Theorems \ref{Met-injective} and \ref{Met-injective-hull} are inevitable in our general setting (mostly regarding to the use of Zorn's lemma to prove the existence of certain elements), our methods are quite different from that special case.
-While the classical proofs of Theorems \ref{Met-injective} and \ref{Met-injective-hull} were mostly formulated in a geometric way, in this paper we avoid pointwise computations and maximize the power of ``distributor calculus'', which allows us to uncover the categorical nature of these results to the maximum extent.
+It is noteworthy to point out that, although some techniques used in the classical proofs of Theorems \ref{Met-injective} and \ref{Met-injective-hull} are inevitable in our general setting (mostly regarding the use of Zorn's lemma to prove the existence of certain elements), our methods are quite different from that special case.
+While the classical proofs of Theorems \ref{Met-injective} and \ref{Met-injective-hull} were mostly formulated in a geometric way, in this paper we avoid pointwise computations and always proceed by ``distributor calculus'', which has the potential for a wider range of applicability.